cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 ### Upgrading fixtures

-To upgrade all the test fixtures to the latest command version, run the command `pnpm transform-recorded-tests upgrade`.
+To upgrade all the test fixtures to the latest command version, run the command `pnpm transform-recorded-tests --upgrade`.
 This command should be idempotent.

 ### Custom transformation